kushalsamanta/x-type-lig-lib/scripts/README.md

 Sequential Pipeline for Preparing the DFT Geo-Optimization Dataset

-Follow these steps in order.
+<p align="justify"> Use the following workflow to extract, inspect, filter, visualize, and deduplicate structures from DFT geometry-optimization runs.
+Follow the steps <b>in order</b>. </p>

-1\) Extract all intermediate steps to JSON
+1\) Extract all intermediate steps → JSON